 While roots are forming on your plants, create a mini-greenhouse.

-Personally, I like using a 2 liter soda bottle.
+Personally, I like using a 2-liter soda bottle.
 Cut the top off the bottle.
-Punch a few holes in the bottom and slide the bottle over the pot, creating a small greenhouse.
+Punch a few drainage holes in the bottom and slide the bottle over the pot, creating a small greenhouse.

 Pest and Problems

 Coffee plants are very robust houseplants, most problems are usually due to cultural errors.